argonautproject/us-core-patient-data-feed/spec.md

         - If the server only supports laboratory observations, it would append `&category=laboratory` to the criteria
         - If the server supports multiple categories but not all, it would append the supported categories (e.g., `&category=laboratory,vital-signs`)
    1. For each supported resource type, servers SHALL support the `patient=` filter (or `_id=` for Patient resources).
-   1. For each supported resource type, servers SHALL support the `triggering-event=` filter for any supported events
+   1. For each supported resource type, servers SHALL support the `triggering-event=` filter for any supported events.
    1. Servers MAY support the additional filters listed in Table 1 for each resource type.
    1. Servers MAY support filters beyond those listed in Table 1 for each resource type.
    1. Servers SHOULD align any additional filters with existing search parameter names, when applicable.